 What ELC means to us

-We are so excited about the expansion journey.
-Changes in how we work are already taking effect across North Lanarkshire and we will continue to shout loudly about how important the developments in early learning and childcare are for our practitioners, parents and most importantly our children.
+The expansion journey has been an exciting one despite all the set backs caused by the coronavirus.
+Changes in how we work are now in place across North Lanarkshire and we will continue to shout loudly about how important our focus on continuous improvement in early learning and childcare is for our practitioners, parents and most importantly our children.
 But really no-one can say it better than the people themselves.
 Take a peek and judge for yourselves.

 Creepy crawlies?
 Not at all – nothing creepy about a few bugs say our children.
 Though we do work hard to teach the children that the non-creepy crawlies like to stay where they belong so you shouldn’t find them asking for their very own pet slug or spider!